Lexicon lifecycle

 🟢 dev.project.thing

-Lexicons are published into your own repository like any other record.
-This means that you'll need to log in with goat when publishing!
+You'll need to log in with goat to publish to your PDS!
 To do this, use goat account login or set the GOAT_USERNAME and GOAT_PASSWORD environment variables.

 Refer to the Lexicon Style Guide for guidance on creating new Lexicons.